SEPP 72(t) in Early Retirement

 When Should You Take a SEPP 72(t)?

 If you have an income gap and need pre-tax money, maybe consider a 72(t) SEPP!
-Yes, you are pulling money out of a tax-protected space, but the reason you put it there in the first place was to use it in your retirement!
+Yes, you are pulling money out of a tax-protected space, but you put it there first to use it in retirement!

 Also, it pays to have a tax plan during your early retirement.
-For instance, if you want to qualify for ACA premium tax credits, then you have to keep a watchful eye on your MAGI so as not to lose the credits.
+For instance, if you want to qualify for ACA premium tax credits, keep a watchful eye on your MAGI to avoid losing the credits.
 What is essential is to have a plan.
 That is what early retirement is all about!

 72(t) vs. a Roth Conversion Ladder